Background pattern

 Treatment of high blood pressure (hypertension)

 • The usual dose is 5 mg (1 tablet) per day.
-It is preferable to take the dose at the same time every day.
+It is preferable to take the dose always at the same time of day.

-• In elderly patients and patients with renal impairment, it is recommended to start treatment with ½ (half) tablet per day.
+• In elderly patients and in patients with kidney problems, it is recommended to start treatment with ½ (half) tablet per day.

 • The therapeutic effect on blood pressure is achieved after 1-2 weeks of treatment.
 Occasionally, the optimal effect is not achieved until 4 weeks.